brylevkirill/notes/Bayesian Inference and Learning.md

-  Bayesian inference is application of Bayes' theorem to update probability of hypothesis as more evidence becomes available.
+  Bayesian inference is application of Bayes' theorem to update probability of hypothesis as more data becomes available.

   * [**introduction**](#introduction)